 Minnesota is rich in hockey history and this date brought some big moments over the years.
 Also, there were plenty of big offensive performances including some from defenders on the back end.
-The first-ever empty-net goal in National Hockey League history and a new franchise revealing its name are among the other memories to occur on Nov.
+The first-ever empty-net goal in NHL history was scored and a new franchise revealing its name are among the other memories to occur on Nov.
 11.

 State of Hockey Memories

 The Minnesota North Stars were part of the 1967 expansion that saw the NHL double in size from six teams to 12.
 They remained in the Twin Cities until they relocated to Texas and became the Dallas Stars in 1993.
 In their 26 seasons in Minnesota, the team advanced to the Stanley Cup Final twice, in 1981 and again in 1991.
 Nov.
 11 was a pretty eventful date during the franchise’s time in Bloomington.